-Martin Berger, CEO of CPG Finance Systems, commented: “Worldline’s e-Payments Challenge was a fantastic experience for us and we learned so much from the excellent business challenge cases to tackle and to solve issues with our existing payment products.
+Martin Berger, CEO of CPG Finance Systems: “Worldline’s e-Payments Challenge was a fantastic experience for us and we learned so much from the excellent business challenge cases to tackle and to solve issues with our existing payment products.
 It was also a great opportunity to explore payment solutions from Worldline and figure out integration possibilities.
 The e-Payments Challenge was an excellent event to network and build partnerships and we hope to participate again and hopefully meet in person next year.”

 Andrius Kamarauskas, Director of Daily Banking Department at Šiaulių Bankas concluded: “Banks and large corporations can learn a lot from Fintechs’ spirit and unconventional approach.
 We appreciate the professionalism and a profound understanding of the industry of the Fintechs we met at the e-Payments Challenge.
 The interaction with Worldline experts and Worldline’s assets is taking the co-creation process to yet another level.”